WPCD-Workflows/documentation/source/old/imp12/public/xml/workflows.rst

 HELENA
 ~~~~~~

-The workflow helena_aug.xml reads an equilibrium CPO from the ITM
+The workflow helena_aug.xml reads an equilibrium CPO from the EU-IM
 database (which may contain as little as the input profiles and boundary
 curve) and calculates the high resolution fixed boundary equilibrium
 inside the specified boundary curve using the HELENA actor.
 A Python